yhagio/tutorialedge.net/content/projects/hacker-news-clone-vuejs/part-7-managing-state-with-vuex-vuejs.md

 # Updating our Homepage.vue and our New.vue Components

-Now that we've defined everything we need with regards to our `actions`, `mutations` and `store`, it's time to update our `Homepage.vue` and `New.vue` components so that they retrieve the topStories from the store or trigger a `fetch_top/new_stories` action should the store not contain any stories.
+Now that we've defined everything we need with regards to our `actions`, `mutations` and `store`, it's time to update our `Home.vue` and `New.vue` components so that they retrieve the topStories from the store or trigger a `fetch_top/new_stories` action should the store not contain any stories.

 ## New.vue component